Gengo.com: Translating Work into Money

 How Does Gengo.com Work?

-There are three different levels of work—standard, pro and proofread.
+There are three different levels of work — standard, pro and proofread.
 Each level has its own individual projects as well as a different pay scale.
 The level you work on is dependent on how well you do on the translation test.
+(You might want to check out my post, Freelance Translation Jobs – List of Companies for more work from home jobs list this one.)

 How Do You Become a Translator with Gengo.com?